EFRame: Deeper Reasoning via Exploration-Filter-Replay Reinforcement Learning Framework: Related Work

 \section{Related Work}

-The early application of RL in LLMs and MLLMs~\cite{openai2023gpt4,team2024gemini1_5,zhu2023minigpt,wei2023instructiongpt, liu2023visual} was primarily reflected in RLHF, where algorithms such as PPO were employed to align language model outputs with human preferences and Direct Preference Optimization (DPO)~\cite{rafailov2024direct} bypass the need for reward modeling and instead optimize the model policy directly from preference data.
+The early application of RL in LLMs and MLLMs \cite{openai2023gpt4, team2024gemini1_5, zhu2023minigpt, wei2023instructiongpt, liu2023visual} was primarily reflected in RLHF, where algorithms such as PPO were employed to align language model outputs with human preferences and Direct Preference Optimization (DPO)~\cite{rafailov2024direct} bypass the need for reward modeling and instead optimize the model policy directly from preference data.
 Recently, RL has advanced toward integrating rule-based reward mechanisms with sophisticated optimization techniques, as exemplified by models such as DeepSeek-R1~\cite{guo2025deepseek} and Kimi-1.5~\cite{team2025kimi1_5}.
-As a lightweight variant of PPO, GRPO~\cite{shao2024deepseekmath} significantly improves training efficiency, but at the cost of increased instability.
-A series of subsequent studies have introduced optimizations from GRPO.
-These include gradient loss refinements, as demonstrated in DAPO \cite{yu2025dapo} and Dr.GRPO \cite{liu2025understanding}; online filtering methods like \cite{meng2025mmeureka}; advantage enhancement techniques, exemplified by VL-Rethinker \cite{wang2025vl} and Luffy \cite{yan2025learning}; clip acceleration methods such as CPPO \cite{lin2025cppo}; curriculum learning strategies explored in \cite{chen2025unlocking,chen2025self}; and unsupervised RL such as \cite{zhang2025no, wei2025unsupervised,zhao2025learning,agarwal2025unreasonable}.
-While existing methods typically focus on individual components, we systematically review the fundamental limitations of GRPO and propose a comprehensive framework with an integrated solution that addresses three critical aspects: exploration capacity, training stability, and sample efficiency.
-This helps create a more robust and effective GRPO-based training paradigm.
+As a lightweight variant of PPO, GRPO~\cite{shao2024deepseekmath} significantly improves training efficiency, but at the cost of limited exploration and training instability.